Elizabeth Blackburn, PhD, AC, FRS, FAA, FRSNPresident, The Salk Institute

 A.J.
 DrexlerCEO & Chief Strategist, CamposBio

-Andrew C. von Eschenbach, MDPresident, Samaritan Health Initiatives and Former FDA Commissioner
+Andrew C. von Eschenbach, MDPresident, Samaritan Health Initiatives: Former Commissioner, U.S. Food & Drug Administration

 Andrew C. von Eschenbach, M.D. currently serves as President of Samaritan Health Initiatives, Inc. and as an Adjunct Professor at University of Texas MD Anderson Cancer Center.
 From September of 2005 to January 2009 he served as Commissioner of Food and Drugs where he championed an agenda to modernize the FDA by process improvement of the regulatory pathway for drugs and medical devices and by fostering creative projects, including FDA’s Critical Path Initiative (designed to bring modern tools of science to the product development process); work plans like the FDA’s Food Protection Plan; and most especially the nurturing of the workforce through initiatives, such as an Agency-wide fellowship program and development of a new integrated campus for the Agency in White Oak, Maryland.
 Under his leadership, the FDA experienced dramatic increases in resources enabling implementation of many new programs designed to strengthen the FDA in its mission to protect and promote public health.
 He has emphasized FDA’s role in working with external partners to assure quality throughout the entire life cycle of the products it regulates.